hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-delivery-report-intro.md

 For some encounter types, specific observations are required.
 This report has implemented rules known as FHIR invariants that check, that these conditions holds true.
 The implemented invariants are:

-* If there is an encounter of type 'Besøg ved det ca. 2 måneder gamle barn' then weight and height meassurements should be included in the bundle
+* "If there is an encounter of type 'Andet besøg i barnets første levemåned' or 'Besøg ved det 4-6 måneder gamle barn' or 'indskolingsundersøgelse' or 'udskolingsundersøgelse' then weight and height meassurements should be included in the bundle"
+* If there is an encounter of type 'Etableringsbesøg' then tobacco observation should be included in the bundle

 ### Conversions between Danish information model and FHIR-profile